emacsmirror/demap/README.md

 Usage
 -----

-You can do `M-x demap-minimap-toggle` to open and close the defalt minimap to the side of the active frame.
+You can do `M-x demap-minimap-toggle` to open and close the default minimap to the side of the active frame.
 If you just want to make a standalone minimap buffer, do `M-x demap-minimap-construct`.